Getting There – Tanzania

 There are direct and one-stop flights from overseas to Dar es Salaam, Kilimanjaro (near Arusha) and Zanzibar Island.
 Arusha town is the starting point for Tanzania's most popular Northern Safari Circuit.
 Kilimanjaro International Airport (JRO) is situated 46km/29mi east of Arusha.
 Tanzania's main airport is Julius Nyerere International Airport (DAR) located 13km/8mi southwest of Dar es Salaam.
 The latter is the entry-point for visitors to the southern parks.

-Moving on from Arusha or Dar es Salaam you can fly or drive between reserves or you can opt to do a bit of both.
+Moving on from Arusha or Dar es Salaam you can fly or drive between reserves, or you can opt to do a bit of both.
 Some domestic flights out of Arusha will leave from Kilimanjaro International Airport, but most flights to reserves leave from the much smaller Arusha Airport (ARK) located 8km/5mi west of town.
-However you choose to travel, in most cases your local tour operator will pick you up from the airport and arrange all further transportation as part of your safari package.
+However you choose to travel, in most cases, your local tour operator will pick you up from the airport and arrange all further transportation as part of your safari package.

-Please check Skyscanner or, for multiple destination flights, check Expedia to see which airlines can take you to Tanzania and what tickets would cost.
+Please check Skyscanner, or for multiple-destination flights check Expedia, to see which airlines can take you to Tanzania and what tickets would cost.

 Domestic and charter flights between parks are usually booked by tour operators as part of the tour package.
 Domestic flights can be booked with several domestic carriers.

 Entry requirements can change, so please contact your local Tanzania embassy to verify the information below is current.